List of NCAA Division I men's ice hockey seasons: Further expansion and commercialization

-After the addition of two more conferences around the turn of the century (MAAC and CHA, neither of which now sponsors men's hockey) bringing up the total number to 6, and with each receiving an at-large bid starting in 2001 and 2003 respectively, the tournament was again expanded by 4 teams.
-Two additional regional groups were added (Northeast and Midwest) and byes into the quarterfinals were eliminated.
-Additionally the "Frozen Four" was seen as a vehicle to increase both revenue and the popularity of college hockey, as such the apex of the tournament began to move around to non-traditional college hockey areas, usually in the buildings of NHL teams.
+After the addition of two more conferences around the turn of the century (MAAC and CHA, neither of which now sponsors men's hockey), bringing the total number to six, and with each receiving an at-large bid starting in 2001 and 2003 respectively, the tournament was again expanded by four teams.
+Two additional regional groups were added (Northeast and Midwest), and byes into the quarterfinals were eliminated.
+Additionally, the "Frozen Four" was seen as a vehicle to increase both revenue and the popularity of college hockey, and as such, the apex of the tournament began to move around to non-traditional college hockey areas, usually in the buildings of NHL teams.

 The first decade of the 21st century saw significant changes to hockey's conference landscape.
 After the 2002–03 season, the MAAC hockey programs split from the league to form the Atlantic Hockey Association.
 CHA stopped sponsoring men's hockey after the 2009–10 season, but continued to operate as a women's league through the 2023–24 season.